bobgreenshields/rivers-of-blood/quests/Pure Alchemy.md

 [[The Cudgel]]'s main rival [[Calthar]] has blackmailed an alchemist to brew [[Potion of Heroism]] for him.

+[[The Cudgel]] wants to sabotage the production to damage [[Calthar]]'s reputation and finances.  [[The Cudgel]] does not want the action to be traced back to him and so cannot use any of his own personnel.
+He's planning to make sure that him and his gang are highly visible the evening that the pcs act.

 [[Calthar]] has pre-sold his first batch around [[Fallcrest]] and production is beginning.

-[[The Cudgel]] wants to sabotage the production to damage [[Calthar]]'s reputation and finances.
+### Location

 The potions are being brewed in a rickety four storey house guarded by the [[Cuthroats]] both outside and in.
-The location is a closely guarded secret but [[The Cudgel]] has a mole in the [[Cuthroats]] who has given him the information.   [[The Cudgel]] does not want the action to be traced back to him and so cannot use any of his own personnel.
+The location is a closely guarded secret but [[The Cudgel]] has a mole in the [[Cuthroats]] who has given him the information.

+The house is in the upper part of [[Fallcrest]] and is located in an area with a rudimentary sewer system.
+There are occasional grills and covers in the streets that lead through the sewers to the bottom of the house

+### Complications

 What [[The Cudgel]] does not know is that the reagents are not only highly volatile and flammable but when breathed in can create a feeling of euphoric invulnerability.
 It will be all to easy for the distillery to go up in a huge ball of flame taking the entire house down with it.

 If the party watch the house they will note that the [[Cuthroats]] guards that go into the house each carry a small cloth sack.
 They contain a long beaked plague mask to protect them from the fumes.

 Unbeknownst to [[Calthar]] the alchemist is member of the chaos cult.
 He has a secret shrine and letters that incriminate other members of the cult.

-The challenge for the pcs will be
+The shrine is located in a secret cellar beneath the house that leads to the sewers.

+### Challenges

-- to disable the production
+- disable the production
 - without destroying the entire house
 - setting fire to the town
 - come away with a few [[Potion of Heroism]]